 In order to study explicit examples, in \cref{sec:dualitytoricising} we provide a formal proof of the 2D toric code being poly-depth dual to two decoupled classical Ising chains.
-In particular, as these can be efficiently sampled, this allows us to perform more efficient Gibbs sampling for the 2D toric code for any system size whose runtime is independent of $\beta$}.
+In particular, as these can be efficiently sampled, this allows us to provide an \textbf{efficient Gibbs sampling algorithm for the 2D toric code for any system size whose runtime is independent of $\beta$}.
 Note that up to date it was only proven that the Davies generator associated to the 2D toric code was gapped \cite{Alicki_2009,ding2025polynomialtimepreparationlowtemperaturegibbs} and, more recently, had a positive modified log-Sobolev inequality (MLSI) \cite{stengele2025modifiedlogarithmicsobolevinequalities}.
 Therefore, we obtain a more efficient and practical sampler.

-Furthermore, we provide explicit circuits mapping several well-known quantum models, such as the 3D toric code, Haah's code or the X-cube, to simple classical models.
+Furthermore, we provide \textbf{explicit circuits mapping several well-known quantum models, such as the 3D toric code, Haah's code or the X-cube, to simple classical models}.
 The results obtained, which are summarized in \cref{tab:diagonalizationresults} and discussed in \cref{sec:comm_Pauli_oper}, are backed by a computer-assisted proof up to a large, finite system size.
-Should these poly-depth dualities hold for every system size, this would show, for the first time, a constructive method for performing efficient Gibbs sampling for these models.
-Therefore, the Gibbs state associated to the models can be efficiently sampled for every $\beta < \beta_0$, where $\beta_0 < \infty$ only in the 3D toric code case and $\beta_0=\infty$ in the remaining cases.
+Should these poly-depth dualities hold for every system size, our methods would provide, for the first time, a constructive method for performing efficient Gibbs sampling for these models.
+Therefore, the Gibbs state associated with the models could be efficiently sampled for every $\beta < \beta_0$, where $\beta_0 < \infty$ only in the 3D toric code case and $\beta_0=\infty$ in the remaining cases.

 Lastly, the notion of poly-depth duality can be extended to the context of Lindbladians.
 In this context, dual Lindbladians arise as an alternative to well-known Lindbladians such as the Davies generator \cite{davies_GeneratorsDynamicalSemigroups_1979} or the CKG Lindbladian \cite{Chen2023EfficientExact}.
 Indeed, if $\cL$ is fast/rapid mixing, then any Lindbladian which is \textit{dual} to it---as defined in \cref{sec:preservationmixingtimes}---is also fast/rapid mixing.
 Furthermore, if $\cL$ is efficiently implementable in a quantum computer, every dual to it will be efficiently implementable, irrespective of its locality, as long as the duality is given with respect to a poly-depth quantum circuit.